-RICH DONNELLY has coached in professional baseball for over 25 years, currently serving as the third base coach for the Seattle Mariners.
-Prior to joining the Mariners’ organization in 2014, Donnelly spent three seasons (2011-2013) as skipper of the Brooklyn Cyclones of the New York-Penn League, Short Season-A farm club of the New York Mets.
+RICH DONNELLY has coached in professional baseball for over 25 years.
+Prior to joining the Seattle Mariners’ organization in 2014, Donnelly spent three seasons (2011-2013) as skipper of the Brooklyn Cyclones of the New York-Penn League, Short Season-A farm club of the New York Mets.
 Donnelly also spent 14 seasons on Jim Leyland’s staff with three organizations – Pittsburgh Pirates (1986-1996), Florida Marlins (1997-1998), and Colorado Rockies (1999).
 He earned a World Series ring with Florida in 1997.
 He is also the author of the book, “The Chicken Runs at Midnight.”

 Gerry Faust, Former Head Football Coach, Notre Dame